 Most web conferencing platforms support voice and video conferencing.
 Some platforms also support screen annotation, polling, speaker management, chat discussions, shared whiteboards and much more.
 Platforms that support video conferencing may also integrate with room-based video conferencing systems.Content Continues Below

-Web conferencing allows users to carry on business meetings and seminars, make presentations, conduct demonstrations, provide online education and offer direct customer support.
-Control of the session can be passed among users so that any attendee can act as the main presenter.
-The most effective Web conferencing solutions require high-speed Internet connections at all user sites.
+Web conferencing allows users to conduct business meetings and seminars, lead presentations, provide online education and offer direct customer support via remote keyboard mouse control.
+Control of the session can be passed among users, so any attendee can act as the main presenter.

 Most web conferencing platforms are accessible via a web browser, but downloading and installing a client is often required to take advantage of all features, such as voice and video conferencing and content sharing.